Hiro07/simple_dark_mode_webview/README.md

 # simpledarkmodewebview

-simple implementation of dark mode or dark theme, just for raw HTML text.
+A simple implementation of dark mode or dark theme webview, just for raw HTML text only.

 ## Getting Started